Albany Radar Tropical Atlantic WV Anomalous Global TRMM Rain Rates and 200 hPa Velocity Potential Albany Webmail

 Find me on Linkedin!

 I received my B.S.
 (2008) and Ph.D.
 (2012) from the University at Albany, Albany, New York in atmospheric science and meteorology.
 My research was focused on convectively coupled atmospheric Kelvin waves and the Madden Julian Oscillation and their impact global circulation patterns and Atlantic tropical cyclone activity.
-This research is applicable in long range forecasts of Atlantic tropical cyclone activity and United States temperature.
+This research is applicable in medium-range forecasts of Atlantic tropical cyclone activity and United States temperature.
 While in graduate school, I was in the field for NASA's HS3 campaign in 2012, and also was an intern for Citadel Investment Group in 2010.

 For more information on my background, please visit my Curriculum Vitae, or Resume.